How to Make an Easy Patchwork Quilt

 Layout seven rows with five squares across each row.

 Rearrange them until you like the design.
 I recommend using a cell phone to snap photos to see if you like the design this creates.
+Use the black and white feature on your phone to determine color value.
+Adjust square placement as needed.

 In this image you can see that I randomly selected fabrics from my collection and placed them so the design flowed across the quilt.